AlecEmser/CompPhys_final_project/README.md

 ## Dependencies
 - [uproot](https://uproot.readthedocs.io/en/latest/index.html#)
-  - I think that XRootD is automatically installed with this, but just in case you can install that [here](https://pypi.org/project/xrootd/)
+  - I think that XRootD is automatically installed with this, but just in case you can install that [here](https://pypi.org/project/xrootd/) (only works on certain Mac and Linux distributions)
 - [numpy](https://numpy.org/)
 - [pandas](https://pandas.pydata.org/)
 - [pickle](https://docs.python.org/3/library/pickle.html)